Chess problem: Examples

 The thematic approach to solving is to notice then that in the original position, Black is already almost in zugzwang.
 If Black were compelled to play first, only Re3 and Bg5 would not allow immediate mate.
 However, each of those two moves blocks a flight square for the black king, and once White has removed his rook from h2 White can put some other piece on that square to deliver mate: 1...Re3 2.Bh2# and 1...Bg5 2.Qh2#.

 The arrangement of the black rooks and bishops, with a pair of adjacent rooks flanked by a pair of bishops, is known to problemists as Organ Pipes.
 This arrangement is designed to illustrate the effect of mutual Black interferences: for example, consider what happens after the key if Black plays 1...Bf7.
 White now mates with 2.Qf5#, a move which is only possible because the bishop Black moved has got in the way of the rook's guard of f5 – this is known as a self-interference.
 Similarly, if Black tries 1...Rf7, this interferes with the bishop's guard of d5, allowing White to mate with Nd5#.
 Mutual interferences like this, between two pieces on one square, are known as Grimshaw interferences, and are the theme of this problem.
 The problem exhibits four such interferences, on squares e6, e7, f6, and f7.

-Although most problems call for straightforward (though possibly difficult) solution, occasionally a problem will involve a humorous trick or twist.
-The problem at right, shown in Norwegian broadcaster NRK's airings from the World Championships in Dubai 2021, calls for White to move and give immediate checkmate in just a single move.
-The trick is to recognize that despite the arrangement of the Black men, the board is actually viewed from the White side (as shown by the Black king standing on a square of its own color, rather than on the opposite color as in the standard opening position).
-Thus the solution is 1 Nd3#; the Black pawns are moving down the board and cannot capture the White knight.
+Some problems involve a humorous trick or twist.
+The problem to the right, shown in Norwegian broadcaster NRK's airings from the World Championships in Dubai 2021, calls for White to mate in just one move.
+The trick is to recognize that despite the arrangement of the black pieces, the board is actually viewed from the white side, as shown by the black king standing on a square of its own color, rather than on the opposite color as in the standard opening position.
+Thus the solution is 1.Nd3#; the knight is behind the black pawns and cannot be captured.